-In the opinion of Anzel Galvan LLP, San Francisco, California, Bond Counsel, under existing law and subject to certain qualifications described below, interest on the 2025A Bonds is excludable from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986, as amended (the "Tax Code").
-Interest on the 2025A Bonds is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals; however, such interest is taken into account in determining the annual adjusted financial statement income for the purpose of computing the alternative minimum tax imposed on certain corporations.
-In the further opinion of Bond Counsel, interest on the 2025A Bonds is exempt from California personal income taxes.
-The proposed form of opinion of Bond Counsel with respect to the 2025A Bonds to be delivered on the date of issuance of the 2025A Bonds is set forth in Appendix D.
+General.
+In the opinion of Anzel Galvan LLP, San Francisco, California, Bond Counsel, under existing law and subject to certain qualifications described below, interest on the Series 2025A Bonds is excludable from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986, as amended (the "Tax Code").
+Interest on the Series 2025A Bonds is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals; however, such interest is taken into account in determining the annual adjusted financial statement income for the purpose of computing the alternative minimum tax imposed on certain corporations.
+In the further opinion of Bond Counsel, interest on the Series 2025A Bonds is exempt from California personal income taxes.